skusel/AES/README.md

 target_link_libraries(foo PRIVATE lskuse_aes::lskuse_aes)
 ```

-You can also add this library as a sub-directory in your project and include it in you CMake that way.
+You can also add this library as a sub-directory in your CMake project.
 A common way of doing this is to include this repository as a git submodule, but you can also download the source.

 Example:
 ```